Toyota Prius: Fifth generation (XW60; 2022)

 The fifth-generation Prius was presented on 16 November 2022, with two powertrain options announced for the Japanese market.
-The first uses Toyota's Series Parallel Hybrid System, available in 1.8-litre (2ZR-FXE) and 2.0-litre (M20A-FXS) variants and producing up to 103 kW and 144 or 146 kW respectively.
+This generation of Prius is available in 1.8-litre (2ZR-FXE) and 2.0-litre (M20A-FXS) variants, which can produce up to 103 kW and 144 or 146 kW, respectively.
 This model is also available with E-Four all-wheel drive system.
 The second, a plug-in hybrid, combines a 2.0-litre M20A-FXS engine, an electric motor and lithium-ion batteries to produce a combined output of 164 kW.

 The new design has a higher but it has a lower frontal area, and a smaller cargo volume than before.

 In Europe, deliveries began in the first quarter of 2023, with only the plug-in hybrid model being available.

 Unlike previous generations, this generation was not sold in Australia due to sluggish sales with the previous generation.
 It was replaced by a shorter Corolla Hatchback Hybrid.
 Toyota New Zealand also decided not to offer the new generation Prius initially, but have resumed sales in 2024 under their Signature Class imported vehicle program.

 In October 2023, Toyota reversed its initial decision not to sell the fifth-generation Prius in the UK.

 In 2024, for the 2025 model year, the Prime model was renamed to Plug-in Hybrid for the North American market.